 The Sara Lee Branded Apparel division was divested in 2006.
 The North American business was spun off as Hanesbrands; the European business was sold to private equity investors (but was reacquired by Hanesbrands several years later).

 However, the divestment process was interrupted when CEO Brenda Barnes suffered a stroke in May 2010 and was forced to take emergency medical leave.
 She relinquished her post permanently in August in order to concentrate on recovering her health.
+(Barnes, sadly, died in 2017 at the age of just 63).
 Marcel Smits, previously EVP & CFO, was appointed as CEO, and pressed ahead with the break-up.

 Another pillar of the old group's North American operations was sold later that same year.
 Sara Lee Bakery had been the largest fresh bread company in the United States, with sales of $2.1bn in fiscal 2010.
 In November 2010, the group announced a deal to sell that business, including more than 40 bakery plants across the country, to Grupo Bimbo of Mexico for $959m.
 That deal closed in Sept 2011, and Bimbo subsequently acquired the group's remaining bakery business in Spain and Portugal as well.
 A small bakery business in Australia was sold to McCain Foods in 2012.